-Lead responsibility clear Responsibility split Workgroup exists and complete Safe to Eat Fish and Shellfish Wetlands Workgroup exists but incomplete Safe to Swim Safe to Drink No workgroup
+Lead responsibility clear Responsibility split Workgroup exists and complete Workgroup exists but incomplete Safe to Eat Fish and Shellfish Safe to Swim Safe to Drink Wetlands No workgroup

 Depending on the circumstance, the Monitoring Council could simply adopt an existing workgroup, as it did with the Wetlands and Safe to Eat Fish and Shellfish workgroups, or adopt an existing workgroup and, as work proceeds, reorganize and/or expand the workgroup to include the needed range of expertise and perspectives.
-For example, the Monitoring Council reorganized the Safe to Swim workgroup to foster a statewide perspective and will shortly expand both the Safe to Swim and Safe to Drink workgroups to capture, respectively, the perspectives of inland monitoring programs and users of the information provided by the web portal.
+For example, the Monitoring Council has recommended reorganizing the Safe to Swim workgroup to foster a statewide perspective and will encourage expansion of both the Safe to Swim and Safe to Drink workgroups to capture, respectively, the perspectives of inland monitoring programs and users of the information provided by the web portal.
 Where no workgroup currently exists, the Monitoring Council will establish one based on discussions with stakeholders both within and outside of State agencies.

-The Monitoring Council will meet with representatives of each workgroup to develop a written charge or workplan for the workgroup.
-Existing web portals will provide examples of the structure, functionality, and look and feel required, and the Monitoring Council at this stage will also clarify the data management and data integration standards.
-Most importantly, the Monitoring Council will define the core management questions around which the web portal will be constructed.
+The Monitoring Council will meet with representatives of each workgroup to develop a written charge or workplan for the workgroup (see Appendix 2).
+Existing web portals will provide examples of the structure, functionality, and look and feel required, and the Monitoring Council at this stage will also clarify data management and data integration guidelines.
+Most importantly, the Monitoring Council will either define the core management questions around which the web portal will be constructed, or review and approve questions developed by the workgroups.
 At the moment, the Monitoring Council and its workgroups are operating on the basis of "handshake" agreements.
 While these have sufficed for the four prototypes, a more formal relationship will be needed as the number and variety of workgroups increases (see Section 3.3.1).